by Naima Simone

 Source: Give Me Books Promotions

-I received an advance review copy of this book from Give Me Books Promotions.
+I received this book for free from Give Me Books Promotions in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.My rating:

 It is incredibly stupid to write this text while I’m drunk.
 But what’s the saying?
 No gain, no pain.
 Or, no pain, no shame...
 Whatever.
 You know what I mean.
 And let’s face it.
 There’s no way I would be doing this if I was stone-cold sober.
 But since I’m plastered?
 To hell with it.